camelliaCase/qng22-connector/README.md

 In `qe_radar` there are two class objects that determine which simulator/dataset you will be targeting with any function - `DevSimulator` and `TestSimulator`
 In `DevSimulator`, the example targets are known to you, and can be gathered using the `.dataset( int )` function.
 This is to develop a technique that gets as close as possible to that target.
 In `TestSimulator`, the example targets are unknown,  and you will test your technique and solution to produce an estimate of the targets.
 Your estimates will be used to create your score and your configurations will be assessed for their validity.

+## Error Handling
+In the event of fault, there should be an Exception raised from the code that if not accounted for, will break any recursive functions.
+This may not be the fault of the your own code, and clarity on what caused the issue will be noted in the text of the Exception.
+Speaking broadly for the underlying HTTP infrastructure being used, if it is a 4XX error code, then usually it is a failure of connection or compatability between the user and simulator.
+If it is a 500 error code, then it is a failure on the server end and an alert will be sent to the team to immediately rectify the fault.

 ## Development Phase